PunitDh/MyCDN/README.md

 **Description**

-Splits the original collection into a pair of lists, where the first list contains elements for which `predicate` yielded `true`, while the second list contains elements for which `predicate` yielded `false`.
+Splits the original list into a pair of lists, where the first list contains elements for which `predicate` yielded `true`, while the second list contains elements for which `predicate` yielded `false`.

 **Usage**